10 Pet Safety Tips for the Fourth of July

-Follow these safety tips, courtesy of the Hudson Valley Humane Society, for a fun-filled Independence Day for both you and Fido
+Follow this advice, courtesy of the Hudson Valley Humane Society, for a fun-filled Independence Day for both you and Fido.

 For more information or safety tips from the Hudson Valley Humane Society, visit www.hvhumane.org.